masolimano/maneage/README-hacking.md

        in the `makesrc` definition.
 Just make sure there is no empty line between the `download \` and `paper` lines.

+     - `reproduce/analysis/make/verify.mk`: In the final recipe, under the commented line `Verify TeX macros`, remove the full line that contains `delete-me`, and set the value of `s` in the line for `download` to `XXXXX` (any temporary string, you'll fix it in the end of your project, when its complete).

      - Delete all `delete-me*` files in the following directories:

        ```shell